alf-tool/alf-core/README.md

 For educational purposes, 'suppliers' and 'cities' inputs are magically resolved as denoting the files examples/suppliers.rash and examples/cities.rash, respectively.
 You'll find other data files: parts.rash, supplies.rash that are resolved magically as well and with which you can play.
+For non-educational purposes, operands may always be explicit files, or you can force the folder in which datasource files have to be found:

+    # The following invocations are equivalent
+    % alf restrict /tmp/foo.rash -- "..."
+    % alf --env=/tmp restrict foo -- "..."

 A .rash file is simply a file in which each line is a ruby Hash, intended to represent a tuple.
 Under theory-driven preconditions, a .rash file can be seen